-- providing timely and accurate budget information; - receiving budget input and feedback; - prioritizing budget requests for the upcoming budget year; - allocating available resources to best meet requests that align with the vision, goals and objectives; and - communicating the outcomes effectively for transparent
+- providing timely and accurate budget information; - receiving budget input and feedback; - prioritizing budget requests for the upcoming budget year; - allocating available resources to best meet requests that align with the vision, goals and objectives; and - communicating the outcomes effectively for transparent accountability.

 The consultation process has been a two-way dialogue between the Board and its stakeholders to define priorities for the future.
 It has allowed for valuable input into the District's direction and decision making.
-The table below provides the budget process for the 2023/24 year and the various opportunities for stakeholder engagement:
+The table below provides the budget process for the 2024/25 year and the various opportunities for stakeholder engagement:

-February 15, 2023 Submission of three-year enrolment to Ministry of Education February 15, 2023 Approval of the 2022/23 amended budget March 17, 2023 Ministry of Education Funding announcement for 2023/24 April 5, 2023 Initial Budget review with District managers April 11, 2023 District Leadership Team - Base Budget review and Request for Consideration April 19, 2023 Aboriginal Education Council - Base Budget review and Request for Consideration April 19, 2023 In-Camera Board Meeting - Base Budget review and Request for Consideration April 24, 2023 Public and Partner Group - Base Budget review and Requests for Consideration April 26, 2023 Final Budget review with District managers May 3 and 10, 2023 In-Camera Superintendent Budget recommendations for 2023/24 May 17, 2023 Complete 1 st , 2 nd and 3 rd and final reading of budget bylaw
+February 15, 2024 Submission of three-year enrolment to Ministry of Education February 14, 2024 Approval of the 2023/24 amended budget March 17, 2024 Ministry of Education Funding announcement for 2024/25 April 3, 2024 Initial Budget review with District managers April 9, 2024 District Leadership Team - Base Budget review and Request for Consideration April 11, 2024 Partner Group - Base Budget review and Request for Consideration April 17, 2024 Aboriginal Education Council - Base Budget review and Request for Consideration April 17, 2024 In-Camera Board Meeting - Base Budget review and Requests for Consideration April 23, 2024 Public Meeting - Base Budget review and Request for Consideration April 24, 2024 Final Budget review with District managers May 1, 2024 In-Camera Superintendent Budget recommendations for 2024/25 May 15, 2024 Complete 1 st , 2 nd and 3 rd and final reading of budget bylaw